 But saying all of that (and so thoroughly praising Doyle’s novel) does not mean that I am prevented from observing that the whole scenario in The Woman who Walked into Doors is a fictionalized amalgamation of Doyle’s research, experiences, and imagination.
 As such, it remains fraught with potential (as well as likely) misrepresentations of the psychology, actions, and attributes of impoverished people and victims of abuse.
 After all, it is the case—very broadly paraphrasing Spivak—that Doyle is not capable of fully being in the community under study and simultaneously commenting upon the community from outside.

-I know that the above three-paragraph middle-of-the-road assessment doesn’t fit cleanly on a bumper sticker, but stubborn, divisive statements may just naturally be more catchy than compromise.
+I know that the above multi-paragraph middle-of-the-road assessment doesn’t fit cleanly on a bumper sticker, but stubborn, divisive statements may just naturally be more catchy than compromise.
 Regardless, I will continue to advocate for reasonable compromise solutions to difficult philosophical and cultural problems, even if they’re more difficult to market.